Initial evidence reviews

-The early stages of research at TSRC involved conducting reviews of the evidence already available on several topics relevant to the sector.
-These evidence reviews enabled us to identify gaps in the research and priorities for our work.
+The initial stages of research at TSRC involved conducting reviews of the evidence already available on several topics relevant to the sector.

 Economic and social impact